oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/api/lead.md

 ### get

-Get a specific lead record.
+Retrieve a specific lead record.

 {@inheritdoc}

 ### get_list

-Get a collection of lead records.
+Retrieve a collection of lead records.
 The list of records that will be returned, could be limited by filters.

 {@inheritdoc}

 ### create

-Create a new Lead record.
+Create a new lead record.
 The created record is returned in the response.

 {@inheritdoc}